john-t-white/StaticDotNet.ArgumentValidation/docs/README.md

 - [IsNotNull](IsNotNull.md)
 - [IsNull](IsNull.md)

-All of the methods allow for the value, name of the argument and if a message if you don't want to use the default exception message.
+All of the methods allow for the value, name of the argument and a message if you don't want to use the default exception message.
 If you are using c# 10, the [CallerArgumentExpressionAttribute](https://learn.microsoft.com/en-us/dotnet/api/system.runtime.compilerservices.callerargumentexpressionattribute) is supported and you don't need to supply the argument name.
 Everything is under the StaticDotNet.ArgumentValidation namespace.

 ``` c#
 using StaticDotNet.ArgumentValidation;